NitrousOX/DRS-Projekat/README.md

-# 🚀 Project Setup Guide
+# Project Setup Guide

 Welcome to the project!
-Follow these steps to get everything up and running smoothly.
+Follow these steps to get everything set up and running smoothly.

 ---

-## 📋 Prerequisites
+## Prerequisites

-Before starting, make sure you have the following installed:
+Before starting, ensure that the following tools are installed on your system:

-### 1️⃣ Pipenv
+### 1. Pipenv

 Pipenv is required to manage the virtual environment and dependencies.

-✅ **Installing Pipenv:**
+**Installing Pipenv:**

 ```bash
 pip install pipenv